Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 city

-Restricts drone operation within a half-mile radius of sporting events and large-venue special events at designated locations (Bayfront Park, Marlins Ballpark, Miami Marine Stadium, Calle Ocho Festival).
-Drones under 5 pounds cannot carry detachable cargo, release payloads, or be equipped with weapons.
-Drones over 5 pounds may only be flown by registered AMA members.
-Permits required for certain drone-related activities.
+Prohibits drone operation within half-mile radius of sporting events and large-venue special events.
+Drones under 5 pounds cannot carry detachable cargo or release payloads.
+Drones over 5 pounds can only be flown by registered AMA members following AMA rules.
+City permit required for certain activities.

 Restrictions